AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-42790-product-price-attributes-cannot-be-updated-for-specific-website-via-rest-api.md

 ---
-description: The MDVA-42790 patch fixes the issue where users are not able to update product price attributes for specific websites via REST API.
-This patch is available when the Quality Patches Tool (QPT) 1.1.11 is installed.
-The patch ID is MDVA-42790.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+title: "MDVA-42790: Product price attributes cannot be updated for specific website via REST API"
 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.11,2.4.3,2.4.3-p1,price attributes,REST API,website
-title: 'MDVA-42790: Product price attributes cannot be updated for specific website via REST API'
 ---

-# MDVA-42790: Product price attributes cannot be updated for specific website via REST API

 The MDVA-42790 patch fixes the issue where users are not able to update product price attributes for specific websites via REST API.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.11 is installed.
 The patch ID is MDVA-42790.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.